ftessier/needs-report/needs-report/metrology-needs/medical-applications/A.10.0-external-beam-therapy.md

 ## Actions

-- [x] In collaboration with cancer treatment centers, NIST and the ADCL’s should harmonize protocols for external beam dose determinations.
+- [x] In collaboration with cancer treatment centers, NIST and the ADCLs should harmonize protocols for external beam dose determinations.
 This will involve a selection of appropriate dosimeters for use in a clinical environment and studies amongst the existing external beam treatment center as to the